linvo-io/linvo-scraper/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/linvo-io/linvo-scraper/issues).
+Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/linvo-io/linvo-scraper/issues?q=is%3Aopen).
+* Fork the repository, Clone it on your device.
+That's it 🎉
+* Finally make a pull request :)

 ## 📝 License